Schumer calls for CSX changes

 Schumer says he is asking the Department of Transportation and the Department of Energy to finalize a review of the transportation of highly flammable oil shipments.
 Schumer says Rockland County dodged a bullet because the CSX freight train wasn't carrying crude oil.
 More than 100 trains travel through Rockland a day, and Schumer says he wants to phase out these train cars before it's too late.

 Removing volatile chemicals from trains could be just the beginning.
-Leaders also want trains to slow down altogether.
+Leaders also wants trains to slow down altogether.